SonarSoftwareInc/dhcp_batcher/README.md

 You can test the user by executing `/usr/bin/php /usr/share/dhcp_batcher/artisan sonar:test`.

+Once you're done, execute `/usr/bin/php /usr/share/dhcp_batcher/artisan config:cache` followed by `sudo systemctl reload php7.0-fpm`.

 ### Enabling SSL

 It is strongly recommended that you secure this server using SSL.
 You can get a free Let's Encrypt certificate in order to this.
 There is a tutorial available [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-let-s-encrypt-with-nginx-server-blocks-on-ubuntu-16-04) that steps you through configuration Let's Encrypt with nginx on Ubuntu.
 If you utilized the Ubuntu installation script, you should be able to follow these instructions to setup a free SSL certificate quickly.
 The nginx configuration file referenced in the tutorial is at `/etc/nginx/sites-available/default`.

 ### Upgrading

 You can upgrade by running `php /usr/share/dhcp_batcher/upgrade.php`, or just by checking out this repository and copying the files over the top.
+If you don't use the upgrade script, it's important to run the following commands after copying the repository files over:

+* /usr/bin/php /usr/share/dhcp_batcher/artisan migrate --force
+* /usr/bin/php /usr/share/dhcp_batcher/artisan config:cache
+* /usr/bin/php /usr/share/dhcp_batcher/artisan route:cache
+* sudo systemctl reload php7.0-fpm

+If you'd like updates to happen automatically, you can add a cron script to run the upgrade file each day.
+There's an example script in `conf` called `auto_upgrades` - if you copy this into `/etc/cron.d` and then run `chmod 644 /etc/cron.d/auto_upgrades`, then your system will automatically upgrade every night at midnight if there's a new version.

 ## Troubleshooting